onsi/ginkgo/index.md

 ** Miscellaneous: **

+- `-dryRun`

+    If present, Ginkgo will walk your test suite and report output *without* actually running your tests.
+This is best paried with `-v` to preview which tests will run.
+Ther ordering of the tests honors the randomization strategy specified by `--seed` and `--randomizeAllSpecs`.

 - `-keepGoing`

     By default, when running multiple tests (with -r or a list of packages) Ginkgo will abort when a test fails.
 To have Ginkgo run subsequent test suites after a failure you can set -keepGoing.